Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Physics of instability and control

-Eq.~(\ref{eq:hazardproxy}) separates the two altitude regimes that are often conflated in public discussion.
-The lower-altitude peak near 500--600 km is dominated by large local occupancy and therefore drives conjunction workload.
+where $\bar S_i$ is a representative breakup-severity factor.
+Eq.~(\ref{eq:hazardproxy}) separates the two altitude regimes: The lower-altitude peak near 500--600 km is dominated by large local occupancy and therefore drives conjunction workload.
 The higher-altitude peak near $\sim 850$ km is dominated by long residence time and large inactive mass and therefore drives long-horizon instability.
 A shell can therefore be operationally burdensome without being the principal driver of long-run environmental deterioration, and conversely a shell can dominate long-horizon hazard without dominating present-day maneuver demand.

+Eq.~(\ref{eq:hazardproxy}) is most useful when it is used to compare shells explicitly.
+Consider a lower shell $L$ and higher shell $H$.
+If